 STATEMENT 1: Actual sorority members will never see your sorority packet.
 Your folder and sorority packet are only used by the alumnae writing your letters of recommendation.

 STATEMENT 2: You don't need to send printed packets anymore.
-Sororities only accept digital resumes and transcripts.
+Sororities only accept digital resumes and academic information.

 Read more from our Alumnae Panhellenic interview here.